Updated: June 2, 2025

 Types of mortgages

 Fixed-rate mortgages come with a premium but offer stability, protecting against rate changes.
 Variable-rate mortgages, tied to the Euribor, provide fluctuating rates.
 Monthly payments fluctuate over time, and early repayments might incur a small charge on the repaid capital.
+You also have mixed-rate mortgages, which are very popular in 2025, providing a balance between fixed and variable-rate mortgages.

 Navigating the property purchasing process in Portugal entails so much more than finding the perfect house and buying it.
 There are property taxes you will have to pay for property acquisition and ownership in Portugal.
 To ensure that you understand the tax implications relevant to your situation, we recommend seeking the assistance of a tax advisor.